Should You Refinance Your Loan?

 The Refinancing Math in Plain Terms

 Calculate total interest remaining on your current loan at your current rate and payment.
-Then model the new loan at the offered APR and term—including origination fees or points.
-If total cost drops and monthly payments fit your budget, refinancing passes the first test.
+Then model the new loan at the offered APR and term—including origination fees or points rolled into principal.
+If total cost drops and monthly payments fit your budget without extending term unnecessarily, refinancing passes the first test.

 Break-Even Matters More Than Rate

 A 1% rate drop sounds impressive, but a $1,500 origination fee on a $20,000 balance may take two years of savings to recover.
-Divide fee savings by monthly interest reduction to find break-even months.
+Divide total refinance fees by monthly interest reduction to find break-even months.
 Skip refinancing if you plan to pay off before break-even unless non-financial benefits (simplified billing, fixed rate from variable) justify it.

 Federal Student Loans: Proceed With Caution